kdeldycke/awesome-billing/readme.md

 - [Open IBAN](https://openiban.com) - Free and public IBAN validation and calculation webservice.

-- [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC vodes for personal use only.
+- [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC codes for personal use only.

 - [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.